samrohatynsky/movie-ticket-purchasing-system/README.md

 # tickethub
-A online purchasing system for movie tickets
+An online purchasing system for movie tickets
 "# movie-ticket-purchasing-system"